holoviz/panel/doc/api/config.md

 The `pn.config` object holds global configuration options for Panel.

-To see the current configuration run `?pn.config` in an ipython terminal or Notebook.

 The options can be set directly on the global config instance, via keyword arguments to [`pn.extension`](cheatsheet#pn-extension) or via environment variables.